 Singapore Government Bonds (SGS) Interest Rates

-The graph below presents the SG yield curve on 1 Nov 2018.
+The chart below presents the Singapore yield curve as observed from SGS bond prices on 4 Dec 2018.
+The yields vary from 2.09% pa for 0.5 years to 2.75% pa for 27 years.
+This is the risk-free lending rate or borrowing cost that the Government of Singapore pays to borrow funds.
 The continuous curve was obtained from simple curve smoothing with 21 data points (Bond prices of 21 SGS bonds were used) instead of bootstrapping.

 |Bond ID||Benchmark||Coupon (%pa)||Years to Maturity (on 1 Nov)|